 Point Reyes National Seashore contains approximately 130 kilometers (80 miles) of shoreline, much of which park visitors may safely explore.
-Some beaches—such as Palomarin and Sculptured Beaches—are good for tidepooling, while other beaches are covered by vast expanses of sand and great for a walk..
+Some beaches are rocky and good for tidepooling, while other beaches are covered by vast expanses of sand and great for a walk..

 Getting to the Beaches

 Visitors may drive almost right up to Drakes Beach, Limantour Beach, and the Great Beach (at the North and South Beach parking lots).
 The rest of the park's shoreline may only be accessed by trail or by boat.
 For driving directions to beaches or trailheads for beaches, visit our Directions to Park Destinations page.

 Please note that not all beaches are suitable for swimming or wading, especially for young children.
 The ocean water may be as low as 10°C (50°F), so those without wetsuits rarely stay in the water for long.
 Hypothermia, sneaker waves, and rip currents are just a few of the hazards of which visitors should be aware.
 Please visit our Safety Issues Associated with Beaches page for more information.
 Please visit our Current Conditions page to be advised of any special weather statements.

 Beaches may be closed at various times of the year to better protect northern elephant seals and harbor seals during their pupping seasons, western snowy plovers while they are nesting, or for visitor safety.
 Please visit our Current Conditions page to learn about any current beach closures.